Family Medical Leave

 There may be times when employees are absent under circumstances that would qualify as FMLA leave, and the employee has not specifically applied for FMLA leave time.
 The college has the right to designate such absences as family and medical leave.
 If the college fails to designate the leave properly or timely, the leave may still be designated as FMLA leave retroactively unless the employee suffers injury or harm because of the retroactive designation, or if the employee and the employer agree.

-The college will provide the employee with a FMLA request form to be completed by the employee and a medical certification form to be completed by the employee’s or family member’s health care provider, or the covered service member’s health care provider (see Medical Certification and Documentation requirements below).
+The FMLA request form and medical certification form are available on the human resources website.
+Upon request, the college will provide the employee with a FMLA request form to be completed by the employee and a medical certification form to be completed by the employee’s or family member’s health care provider, or the covered service member’s health care provider (see Medical Certification and Documentation requirements below).

 The employee requesting military family leave will be provided with certification forms to be completed and a request for a copy of the Active Duty Orders of the military member.